 Pompe enjoyed being on the sea, he loved feeling the fresh sea breeze.
 He also liked taking a swim in the crystal clear blue waters of the famous blue lagoon (one of the stops on the Gozo-Camino tour).
 However, he was less impressed by the large seaside caves than the humans on the tour were in awe about.

 Visitors can easily access many different water sports in Malta include wave surfing, diving, sea kayaking, SUP, and waterskiing.
 Many companies offer diving courses and kayak trips to remote places and hidden caves.
+Some of the companies allow your dog to join on the boat.

 Visitors can take kayaking trips between March and October.
 We have been told that tourists can only take guided kayak tours, they can’t rent kayaks and go on their own.
 Pompe and I have not yet joined a tour, but we plan to.
 Pompe’s safety vest is packed.
 If you don’t have a safety vest for your dog we recommend getting one before the trip to Malta.
 The selection of different retail items is smaller on this little island than in many other places.